nikhilRP/nikhilrp/README.md

 **nikhilRP/nikhilrp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 I am accomplished technology leader with significant experience in digital transformation, business strategy and end-to-end data science and AI engagements.
-Led business critical, transformational analytics and IoT initiatives in multiple domains including automotive, aerospace, meteorology, genomics, genetics and healthcare managing diverse teams from research, software and business.
+I did lead business critical, transformational analytics and IoT initiatives in multiple domains including automotive, aerospace, meteorology, genomics, genetics and healthcare managing diverse teams from research, software and business.

-Few
+Some details about me:
 * 🔭 I’m currently working as Head of Data Science & Engineering @ DAF Trucks NV (PACCAR EU)
 * 🌱 I’m currently learning on how to build strategy which spans over a decade.
 * 💬 Ask me about lot of things including some topics below